Considering the size of the industry nowadays, I have to say that looking for the best email API is like searching for a needle in a haystack.

 As I’ve mentioned previously, flexible pricing is one of the selling points for Amazon SES.
 There are no tiers, plans, or anything similar to other email APIs out there.
 Instead, Amazon SES uses a pay-as-you-go model.

-Essentially, you pay $0.10 for every 1,000 emails you send or receive.
+Essentially, you pay $0.10 for every 1,000 emails for both outgoing and incoming emails.
 But, you also pay for each recipient you send a message to.
 So if you send a single email with 10 recipients, you pay the same as you would if you sent 10 emails to individual participants.

-You also pay $0.12 per gigabyte (GB) of data you send via attachments, which include both headers and message content (text and images).
+You also pay $0.12 per gigabyte (GB) of data you send via attachments, which include both headers and email content (text and images).

 But, some features I mentioned previously, like the dedicated IPs, can get pricey as they cost $24.95 each.
 So if you plan on using Amazon SES API, take into account the cost of sending email + the features you want to use, as the costs can add up quickly.